by Troy Letherman

 If not utilizing a charter service for your king salmon fishing, be sure to study the current regulation booklet before venturing out in Cook Inlet or the bay, as the daily and annual limits change across an invisible line at Bluff Point.
 There are also three “Conservation Zones” closed to fishing near Deep Creek, Stariski Creek and the Anchor River.
 Anglers likewise need to remain abreast of changes via Emergency Orders set by ADF&G, which can be found on the internet or via the department’s hotline.

-Troy Letherman is editor of Fish Alaska and Hunt Alaska magazine.
+Troy Letherman was editor of Fish Alaska and Hunt Alaska magazine.

-Visit Homer: Halibut Capital of the World originally appeared in the March 2017 issue of Fish Alaska magazine.
+Visit Homer: Halibut Capital of the World originally appeared in the March 2017 issue of Fish Alaska.